ccamel/awesome-ccamel/README.md

 - [HyperbolicLabs/hyperbolic-mcp](https://github.com/HyperbolicLabs/hyperbolic-mcp) - MCP Server for Claude
 - [JackalLabs/jackal-mcp](https://github.com/JackalLabs/jackal-mcp) - Jackal's native Agentic AI built with Anthropic MCP
 - [JamesIves/github-pages-deploy-action](https://github.com/JamesIves/github-pages-deploy-action) - 🚀 Automatically deploy your project to GitHub Pages using GitHub Actions.
 This action can be configured to push your production-ready code into any branch you'd like.
+- [JasonEtco/rss-to-readme](https://github.com/JasonEtco/rss-to-readme) - 📡📝 A GitHub Action that updates a section of a README from an RSS feed.
 - [KYVENetwork/docs](https://github.com/KYVENetwork/docs) -
 - [KYVENetwork/kyvejs](https://github.com/KYVENetwork/kyvejs) - Tools for building applications on KYVE
 - [LedgerHQ/ledgerjs](https://github.com/LedgerHQ/ledgerjs) - ⛔️ MOVED to monorepo "ledger-live"